What is an escalation clause in real estate?

 What are the advantages of an escalation clause?

-An escalation clause can help make your offer to buy a home more competitive, particularly in real estate markets where sellers may receive multiple offers.
+An escalation clause can help make your offer to buy a home more competitive, particularly in real estate markets in which sellers may receive multiple offers.
 These clauses show the seller you are serious about buying the house.
 They can make price negotiations faster and more efficient because the clause states under what conditions you will increase your bid and by how much.

 Escalation clauses can help you avoid overpaying for a home.
 That’s because when you make an offer on a house, you don’t know how much other buyers may be offering.
 As a result, you may pay more than you need to pay.